Cleaning & Care

 4.

-Blot excess spills from material
+Blot excess spills from the material as quickly as possible.

 5.